Updated 16 September 2022

 Why do we process your personal data?

-We may process your personal data in connection with our client on-boarding process, which includes background checks, in order to comply with our legal obligations in connection with the anti-money laundering legislation (including the Money Laundering Regulations 2007 as amended by the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, the Proceeds of Crime Act 2002, the Terrorism Act 2000 and the Counter-Terrorism Act 2008 (as amended in each case)) and as may be further amended and updated from time to time.
+We may process your personal data in connection with our client on-boarding process, which includes background checks, in order to comply with our legal obligations in connection with the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010, as amended by the Criminal Justice Act 2013 and as may be further amended and updated from time to time.

 We may also process your personal data in connection with the professional services that we provide to our clients.
 In particular, where we provide audit and/or tax services to our clients we may be the controller of certain personal data that we process in order to undertake that service and meet our contractual and professional obligations.